 - API integrations: Developing direct connections between your systems and advertising platforms

-According to MeasureU, the transition to cookieless retargeting requires specific resources:
+According to MeasureU, the move to cookieless retargeting needs specific resources:

 - Technical expertise: Developers familiar with server-side implementations and API integrations